Do You Have the Aviation Safety Manager Job?

 - Unwillingness or reluctance to contribute to safety meetings(AE and Dept Heads);

-- AE reluctant to meet regularly (weekly is best) with safety manager; and/or
+- AE reluctant to meet regularly (weekly is best) with the safety manager; and/or

 - Lack of regular safety messages to the organization (newsletters, memos, video broadcasts).